 It’s important to note that Rigado will not be updating or providing dedicated technical support for these tools moving forward.
 As the current versions will continue to function, we don’t anticipate any negative impact to existing customers – but please don’t hesitate to contact our support team if you have questions or concerns.

 What module tools and apps is Rigado using instead?

-With recent updates in the Nordic Semiconductor SDK, SoftDevice to cover Bluetooth 5, Bluetooth Mesh and OTA DFU update capability, we are now recommending that projects for the BMD-300, BMD-301 and BMD-350 target Nordic’s tools for any new development.
+With recent updates in the Nordic Semiconductor SDK, SoftDevice to cover Bluetooth 5, Bluetooth Mesh and OTA DFU update capability, we are now recommending that projects for the BMD-300, BMD-301 and BMD-350, as well as the newer BMD-330 and BMD-340 target Nordic’s tools for any new development.
 This will allow access to the very latest tools from Nordic and provide an ongoing path as new features are released.